Joe Russo's Almost Dead: 2014

 JRAD slowly began playing more shows in 2014, including several sets at summer festivals including the Gathering of the Vibes in Bridgeport, Connecticut, Hardly Strictly Bluegrass Festival in San Francisco, California, and String Cheese Incident's Hulaween Festival in Live Oak, Florida.
 They played two nights in Chicago and two nights in Colorado ending in a New Year's run on December 29, 30, and 31, at the Capitol Theatre, in Port Chester, New York, with the Grateful Dead's own Phil Lesh on bass filling in for Dreiwitz.
 The JRAD run with Phil Lesh was dubbed "PhilRAD."

 JRAD played a total of 10 shows in 2014.

 2015

 Forty-six shows were listed on the band's website for 2015, including performances at Electric Forest, All Good Music Festival, Mountain Jam and High Sierra Music Festival.

+JRAD played a total of 46 shows in 2015.

 2016

 JRAD had their debut appearance on Jam Cruise in January performing two consecutive nights in the Pantheon Theatre and a Pool Deck set.
 In July they would play their first show at Red Rocks Amphitheatre in support of Umphrey's McGee.
 In February 2016, it was announced that Joe Russo's Almost Dead would play a three show run at Brooklyn Bowl for Freak's Ball XVI, from March 24 to March 26.
 With Ween returning to tour, Dave Dreiwitz missed JRAD's five-night 2016 New England spring tour.
 Jon Shaw of Shakey Graves and Cass McCombs filled in for Dreiwitz.
 In August, JRAD played two performances at Lockn' Festival in Virginia, which featured two headline performances by Ween and Phish.
 Dreiwitz performed in both JRAD and Ween that weekend.
 Keyboardist Jeff Chimenti filled in for Benevento at two performances in New Orleans in April 2016.

-JRAD played a total of 36 shows in 2016.
+JRAD played a total of 37 shows in 2016.